 Tip 6: If the person won’t carry on a video chat or telephone conversation

 Video chatting with someone you have met on an online dating site is a normal and common practice.
 In fact, many couples who have met through these sites admitted that their first real talk was by video or phone.
 Therefore, if a person makes up excuses every time you want to talk via phone or Skype consider it a red flag.
 The person might claim not to have the time, or his/her camera is broken, but bear in mind that every modern day laptop, tablet, and smartphone have the capability to video chat.
-If you repeatedly ask them and they keep giving excuses, be weary as this person has secrets they don’t want you knowing.
+If you repeatedly ask them and they keep giving excuses, be wary as this person has secrets they don’t want you knowing.

 Tip 7: Form a picture of the person, by consulting the internet?